lindbrook/packageRank/README.md

 1. Because packages with zero downloads are not recorded in the log, there is a censoring problem.

-2. Within each 5% rank percentile bin (e.g., 0 to 5, 5 to 10, etc.), a
+2. Within each 5% interval of rank percentiles (e.g., 0 to 5, 5 to 10,
-    random sample of 5% of packages is selected and then tracked over time.
+    95 to 100, etc.), a random sample of 5% of packages is selected and tracked over time.